Sweet potatoes, mushrooms, kale, bacon…oh my! This Sweet Potato Hash with Bacon is flavorful, super simple and delicious.

 - Add sweet potatoes and sauté for about 12-15 min or cooked through.
 Cooking time will depend on size of sweet potato cubes are.

-- Add remaining ½ Tbsp. of cooking fat, onions, garlic and mushroom, sauté for about 2-3 minutes.
+- Add remaining ½ Tbsp. of cooking fat, onions, red pepper, garlic and mushroom, sauté for about 3-4 minutes.

-- Add spinach, bacon, salt and pepper and sauté until spinach is wilted.
+- Add spinach or kale, bacon, salt and pepper and sauté until greens are wilted.